martynbutty/JiraMetrics/README.md

 Additionally, it's not easy (or even possible?) to export the data of the control report into a spreadsheet for later analysis or presentation etc.

+A summary of the data can now be persisted to a database.
+This will allow you to perform things like week on week comparisons, graphs etc.

 ## Setup
 * Clone the repo
 * (Optional) create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html)